 You've seen the headlines: "Global Energy Demand Expected to Soar by 2030."
 "Escalating Oil Prices Threaten Economic Recovery."
 According to the US Department of Energy, the demand for energy in the United States alone will swell by 32% by the year 2020,1 and the Energy Information Administration projects a 44% increase in world oil consumption by 2030.2 Solar power -- the clean, renewable energy source of the future -- is becoming more and more crucial to our economic and environmental welfare.

 Since the 1970s, stunning breakthroughs in photovoltaic technology have made clean, light-generated electricity more feasible and economical.
 As many companies rapidly introduce new technologies to harness solar power, tracking developments -- let alone understanding them -- can be daunting.
-Semitracks' one-day Photovoltaics Technology and Manufacturing course analyzes and distills the most important aspects of this complex technology.
+Semitracks' 1-day Photovoltaics Technology and Manufacturing course analyzes and distills the most important aspects of this complex technology.

 The course covers silicon semiconductor photovoltaics technology and fabrication processes through twelve major topic areas, listed below.